Staying True to You in Art and Marketing

 Neither path is inherently right or wrong.
 What matters is that you choose with intention—fully aware of what you’re holding onto and what you’re letting go.

-When I chose to raise my kiddo with a deep connection to a part of his heritage 1,683.6 miles away from where I was raised, it wasn’t easy.
+When I chose to raise Jack with a deep connection to part of his heritage 1,683.6 miles away from where I was raised, it wasn’t easy.
 (Have you ever tried explaining to a 3-year-old why lime goes with everything except quesadillas?)
 But it was worth it because it kept us rooted.

 As artists, we have to decide how to stay rooted in our work.
 And here’s what I know in my bones: the key to selling your art without selling your soul is experimentation, courage, patience, and an unshakable dose of self-trust.